HOL-Theorem-Prover/HOL/doc/next-release.md

 New theories:
 -------------

+*  `derivativeTheory` and `integrationTheory`: univariate differential and integral calculus (based on Henstock-Kurzweil integral, or generalized Riemann integral, or gauge integral), ported by Muhammad Qasim, Osman Hasan et al. from HOL Light (up to 2015).

 *  `measureTheory`, `lebesgueTheory`, `martingaleTheory` and `probabilityTheory`: the type of measure/probability has been upgraded from `('a set) -> real` to `('a set) -> extreal`, better aligned with